 Designing a political system from the ground up is no doubt a complex and contentious challenge.
-This challenge is something I have had ample reason to contemplate as I have studied Advanced Constitutional Law this semester.
+This challenge is something I have had ample opportunity to contemplate as I have studied Advanced Constitutional Law this semester.
 What is clear is that there are many different approaches that may be adopted, many different principles that may guide drafters and interpreters, and many different value judgements that may be drawn into the process at different points.

 The reality is that it is incredibly unlikely that all members of a society will agree about all, or even most things.
 Therefore, the challenge for constitutional drafters will always fundamentally be one of how to design a system that satisfactorily resolves these differences in opinion.

-Originalists, broadly defined, generally view constitutions as stable documents with a fixed meaning.
+Originalists, broadly defined, generally view constitutions as stable documents with fixed meanings.
 This often means that they may defer to the views of the original framers of a constitution in seeking to interpret it later down the track.

 This is, understandably, one of the principal grounds for critique of originalism.
 The key question originalists are challenged to answer is: why should the views of a nation’s ‘founding fathers’ be privileged over the views of politicians today?